nshazly/gei-validated-migration/README.md

    - Parses `repos.json` to build a dynamic matrix of repositories.

 2. **Dry-Run Audit (if `dry_run: true`)**
-   - Runs `gh gei audit-repo` in parallel for each repo.
+   - Runs the audit step in parallel for each repo.
    - Generates `audit-summary.txt` artifact with results.
    - Sends final success/failure count to Slack & Teams.